kj-kwan/alberta-road-bans/README.md

 * Analyze the data to determine the statistical characteristics of road ban effective dates in Alberta

 ## Analysis
-See Alberta Road Bans Analysis for the resultant analysis
+See Alberta Road Bans Analysis for the resultant analysis.